MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 {: .box-note}
 **Note** The one fundamental is **Version Control** <br>
 Get familiar with this practice first before thinking about implementing tests!
+[Learn Git](https://learngitbranching.js.org/)

 You should embrace [**Behavior Driven Development**](https://en.wikipedia.org/wiki/Behavior-driven_development) to work on your **Infrastructure as Code** IaC project.
 These principals will force you into writing tested code.